-Authors James Kouzes and Barry Posner recently wrote a great book entitled "The Leadership Challenge."
+A few years ago, authors James Kouzes and Barry Posner wrote a great book entitled “The Leadership Challenge.”
 In it, they told the story of U.S. Army Major General John H. Stanford.

 Despite flunking sixth grade, Stanford got into college on a ROTC scholarship.
 After college he survived multiple tours of duty in Korea and Vietnam.
 He later rose to prominence in the military and then in the public sector, eventually becoming the superintendent of the Seattle Public Schools where he took public education to a new level.

 In the book, Stanford is quoted as saying the following:

 The secret to success [in life] is to stay in love.
 Staying in love gives you the fire to ignite other people, to see inside other people, to have greater desire to get things done than other people.
 A person who is not in love doesn’t really feel the kind of excitement that helps them to get ahead and to lead others and to achieve.
 I don’t know any other fire, any other thing in life that is more exhilarating and is more positive a feeling than love is.”